tlangan1/Express-Server/README.md

    node --inspect server.js
    ```
 1. The server listens on http://127.0.0.1:3001/.
-1. The server uses a local MySQL database to store and retrieve data.h
+1. The server uses a local MySQL database to store and retrieve data.

+## CORS

+1. The server uses a regular expression to accept requests from any localhost port without rejecting due to CORS.

 ## Enable https in Express: